Selecting Your Tackle & Gear

 Here are a few guidelines to help get started selecting the best tackle or gear for most common types of fishing: First you need to look at what fish you are pursuing and how big do they get?
 Often anglers pick tackle that is heavier than needed and spool their reels with line stronger than necessary.

-The Crappie has a larger and tender mouth and they prefer a lively minnow on a #4 or 2 Aberdeen hook of a small jig.
-You will catch nice Crappies in or around sunken brush pile by dangling a small lead-head jig with a minnow or tube bait and many are finding the Gulp minnows work real well too.
+The Crappie has a larger and tender mouth and they prefer a lively minnow on a #4 or #2 Aberdeen hook or a small jig.
+You will catch nice Crappies in or around sunken brush pile by dangling a small lead-head jig with a minnow or tube bait and many are finding the Gulp minnows work really well too.
 For this we would use 6# line on spinning reels with a medium-light action rod.

 Bass have a varied diet and there are literally thousands of lures to choose from such as crankbaits, spinnerbaits, jigs and the deadly plastic worm being a true go to bait for many Bass fanatics.
 Bass are found around cover in lakes and ponds such as lily pads, cattails, around or under docks, logs and other weedy areas.
 In reservoirs bass love the flooded timber, bushes, an old road and creek beds or channel edges.
 And just because a pond is very small, there can still be some very big bass in it.
 Try sizes 1 to 8/0 hooks on 10 to 14 pound line and a medium action rod for most presentations but a medium-heavy rod is best to get that fish out of that heavy cover or weeds while jigging or worming.